 Isn’t it sad that your boyfriend couldn’t make it to Morocco with you this time?
 And, he was sick in the hotel room with food poisoning?
 Lol!
 Another one of my secret weapons.

-I lost count of the amount of times I was asked if I was single, married or had a boyfriend in Morocco.
+I lost count of the number of times I was asked if I was single, married, or had a boyfriend as a solo female traveller in Morocco.

 I even go as far as to screenshot a picture of me and a male friend to show them if they ask.
-Of course, it would be my biggest and strongest looking male friend to intimidate them into backing off ;).
+Of course, it would be my biggest and a strongest-looking male friend to intimidate them into backing off ;).

-Wear a ring, screen shot a picture of a hot guy on your phone, lie through your teeth.
+Wear a ring, screenshot a picture of a hot guy on your phone, and lie through your teeth.
 You always have a boyfriend!